MadonVeronica-J/DataAnalystInternship_task1/README.md

 -Every column had object data type, thus, it was converted to Int64 and datetime respectively.

 ### Dropping columns that are not needed for analysis:
--Column id serves no purpose in analysis and thus it is dropped.
--year_birth column which mentions which year the customer is born is converted to age column so that it would better represent which age group prefers certain item.
+-Column id serves no purpose in analysis and thus it is dropped.  <br> -year_birth column which mentions which year the customer is born is converted to age column so that it would better represent which age group prefers certain item.  <br>
 -dt_customer column which tells us the day when the customer enrolled is converted to customer_since_days column to find how long the person has been a customer as this would help find the long term trend